 Kathryn W. Davis Projects for Peace Program

-- One or two nomination(s) for $10,000 grant(s) for summer projects “…promote peace and address the root causes of conflict among parties.”
+- One or two nomination(s) for $10,000 grant(s) for student-designed and coordinated summer projects intended to “…promote peace and address the root causes of conflict among parties.”

-- Any student or student group is eligible to submit a proposal for consideration.
-Proposals must be submitted to: [email protected] by 5 p.m. on Thursday, January 19, 2017.
+- Any student (including graduating seniors) is eligible to submit a proposal for consideration.
+Proposals must be submitted to: [email protected] by 5 p.m. on Monday January 21, 2019.

-- More information about the Davis Projects for Peace program: http://www.davisprojectsforpeace.org/
+- More information about the Davis Projects for Peace program, including past recipients and application details: http://www.davisprojectsforpeace.org/

 - Solow Research Fellowship.
 Funds research in economic or business history.
 Application through the Economics Department, deadline is early April.